 What Are Outdoor Temperatures Like?

-If it’s still pretty warm out come September, you might not have to close your pool right away even if it doesn’t have a heater.
-Again, if you want to keep your pool open longer, the water must stay on the warmer side.
-As soon as the temperature of the water starts dropping at night, it’s time to winterize.
+If it's still pretty warm out come September, you might not have to close your pool right away, even if it doesn't have a heater.

 Does Your Property Have Lots of Trees?

-If you have lots of leaf-dropping trees near your pool, keeping it open well into the autumn season could be a real pain in the neck.
+If you have many leaf-dropping trees near your pool, keeping it open well into the autumn could be a real pain in the neck.
+Even if you're on a weekly pool maintenance schedule, you'll likely end up fishing tons of leaves from the water on your own—on a daily basis.

-Even if you’re on a weekly pool maintenance schedule, you’ll likely end up fishing tons of leaves from the water on your own—on a daily basis.
-And if you’re not diligent about getting those leaves out, they could leave discoloration in your pool.
+And if you're not diligent about getting those leaves out, they could leave discoloration in your pool.

 Schedule Swimming Pool Closing in the Twin Cities

 Want to ensure your Twin Cities pool is properly closed and prepared to weather the winter season?
-Then don’t hesitate to reach out to our team at Royal Pool & Spa for help!
+Then don't hesitate to contact our Royal Pool & Spa team for help!

 We specialize in a wide array of pool services and have proudly served thousands of pool owners in White Bear Lake over the last 30+ years.

-To get a pool closing quote or learn more about our many services, give us a call at 651-779-7606 or request a quote online, and we’ll get in touch!
+To get a pool closing quote or learn more about our many services, give us a call at 651-779-7606 or request a quote online, and we'll get in touch!